 The answers are represented in the data, all connected to the entity it's describing.

-A calculated attribute, based on one or more other attributes, raw or calculated. examples for signals: fraud score, unified revenue range.
+The basic enrichment unit.
+A signal can be a calculated attribute, based on one or more other attributes, raw or calculated. examples for signals: fraud score, unified revenue range.

 The percentage of queries that returned any information (not null) out of the total number of queries sent to the service.